 Macomb in McDonough County, Illinois — The American Midwest (Great Lakes)

 Location.
-40° 27.495′ N, 90° 40.208′ W. Marker is in Macomb, Illinois, in McDonough County.
+40° 27.491′ N, 90° 40.208′ W. Marker is in Macomb, Illinois, in McDonough County.
 Marker is at the intersection of South Randolph Street and South Side Square, on the left when traveling south on South Randolph Street.
+The marker is on the left front of the building by the alley.
 Touch for map.
-The marker is near the center front of the building.
 Marker is at or near this postal address: 5 East Side Square, Macomb IL 61455, United States of America.
+Touch for directions.

-Regarding Randolph House Hotel.
+Regarding Old Randolph House.
 Built in 1856 the Randolph House offered elegance that was almost unheard of in western Illinois.
-Bellboys carried luggage and there was a carriage shuttle to the train
+Bellboys carried luggage and there was a carriage shuttle to the train depot.
+In 1936 the northern part of the building was demolished, only one-half of the original structure remains.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 25, 2012, by James King of San Miguel, California.
-This page has been viewed 405 times since then and 19 times this year.
+This page was last revised on January 20, 2021.
+It was originally submitted on October 25, 2012, by James King of San Miguel, California.
+This page has been viewed 545 times since then and 9 times this year.
 Last updated on January 1, 2013, by James King of San Miguel, California.
 Photos: 1, 2, 3, 4, 5. submitted on October 25, 2012, by James King of San Miguel, California. • Bill Pfingsten was the editor who published this page.